 All billed services shall be itemized on the appropriate billing form as set forth in 16-7(A) and (B), and shall include applicable billing codes and modifiers from the Medical Fee Schedule.
 National provider identification (NPI) numbers are required for workers' compensation bills; providers who cannot obtain NPI numbers are exempt from this requirement.
-When billing on a CMS-1500(08/05), the NPI should be that of the rendering provider at the line level whenever possible.
+When billing on a CMS-1500, the NPI should be that of the rendering provider and should include the correct place of service codes at the line level whenever possible.